 Battery-owners who underestimate the complexity of trading their asset’s services can expect to miss out on revenue rewards.

 As variable renewables enter the grid they are learning the tricks about selling their product – electrons – in an open market.
 For solar and wind plants it’s a fairly simple case of trading in the energy market, with a little bit of nuance around frequency control ancillary services (FCAS) charges.
-Batteries, however, will trade eight FCAS markets, making nine products – and because a battery qualifies as generator and load the person making trading decisions must forecast an optimal trading mix for 18 markets.
+Batteries, however, will trade eight FCAS markets, making nine markets – and because a battery qualifies as generator and load the person making trading decisions must forecast an optimal mix for 18 markets.

 And it’s not just a case of making that decision for the next five minutes.
-The battery-owner might be better off charging when power looks expensive – and edge-of-the-seat decision – based on the hope it can sell into an even pricier market many, many hours into the future.
+The battery-owner might be better off charging when power looks expensive – an edge-of-the-seat decision – based on the hope it can sell into an even pricier market many, many hours into the future.

 “You very quickly get to hundreds of thousands of decisions you have to make every five minutes in order to optimally operate a battery in a dynamic market like the NEM,” says Matt Penfold, vice-president commercial of Fluence, a US-based company that last October acquired algorithmic trading and bidding optimization platform AMS.